kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 layer, such that its length equals the size of the largest possible Certificate message covered by the same ESNI keys.

-The backend server SHOULD ignore the "encrypted_server_name" extension of type `esni_parameters`, as the purpose of this parameters is to derive the handshake traffic secret from a handshake transcript invisible to an observer.
+The backend server ignores the "encrypted_server_name" extension of type `esni_parameters`, as the purpose of this parameters is to derive the handshake traffic secret from a handshake transcript invisible to an observer.
+Future extensions might use the values in particular ways, for example to authenticate the ServerHello.

 # Compatibility Issues